ourownstory/neural_prophet/README.md

 As for Git practices, please follow the steps described at [Swiss Cheese](https://github.com/ourownstory/swiss-cheese/blob/master/git_best_practices.md) for how to git-rebase-squash when working on a forked repo.

+### Slack Community
+We have an active [Slack community](http://neuralprophet.slack.com/).
+Come and join the discussion!

 ## Changelogs

 ## Current model features